vshan/listy-fly/README.md

 ## Usage ##

-First, download the file and change your current working directory to the newly downloaded folder.
+First, clone the repo and change your current working directory to the newly downloaded folder.
-Then, load the listy.rb file and initiate it.
+Then, run the listy.rb file.

 ```bash
 $ git clone https://github.com/Vshan/listy-fly.git